leomccormack/Spatial_Audio_Framework/README.md

 sudo cp /opt/intel/compilers_and_libraries/mac/compiler/lib/libiomp5.dylib /usr/local/lib
 ```

-4. Add the following header search path to your project (where the X's are the version numbers):
+4. Add the following header search path to your project:

 ```
-/opt/intel/compilers_and_libraries_20XX.X.XXX/mac/mkl/include
+/opt/intel/compilers_and_libraries/mac/mkl/include
 ```

 5. Then add the following linker flags to your project (note that the second library is only needed if you built the threaded version):